kent-map/chirpy/_posts/2025-03-09-20c-cumming-biography.md

 Cumming's stories were often based on her own experiences including foxhunting with the Romney Marsh Foxhounds.[^ref6] In _Silver Snaffles_, a talking fox, congratulates the hunt for “an excellent day” in which : “the hounds hunted beautifully, thanks to the Huntsman and Whip, and that both ponies and riders surpassed themselves in getting over country as they have done.”[^ref7]

-{% include embed/image.html src="wc:Bruno_Liljefors_-_Fox_hunted_by_dogs_1905.jpg" aspect="1.44" caption="Fox hunted by dogs, 1905" %}

 In 1938, Cumming’s father died.
 It was during this year that her book _The Silver Eagle Riding School_ was published.
 In the story three sisters open a riding school after the death of their father in order to support themselves and to prevent the sale of their horses.
 Primrose and her sister Violet continued to live with their widowed mother at Wynberg on Back Road, Sandhurst.

 {% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/f46a4ed2-2281-41ef-b467-b51c70ac8e14.jpg" aspect="1.656" caption="West Kent Stables 1926" attribution="Michelle Crowther" %}